jaegertracing/xdock-zipkin-brave/README.md

 It uses Brave to create spans which are reported to the server.

 ## Build Docker image

-Docker image is automatically build once commit is pushed to master.
+Docker image is automatically built once commit is pushed to the master branch.
 ```bash
 docker build -t pavolloffay/xdock-zipkin-brave:latest .
 docker push pavolloffay/xdock-zipkin-brave:latest